 Alert close - icon Fill 1 Copy 10 Untitled-1 tt copy 3 Untitled-1 Untitled-1 tt copy 3 Fill 1 Copy 10 menu Group 3 Group 3 Copy 3 Group 3 Copy Page 1 Group 2 Group 2 Skip to content

-Following previous allocations of HSF funding, a further grant has been made available for use in Derbyshire up to 31 March 2024.
+Following previous allocations of HSF funding, a further grant has been made available for use in Derbyshire up to 31 March 2025.

-Household support fund grants
+Household Support Fund grants

-Payments are £64 per household plus an extra £20 will be provided for a partner or spouse, and each dependent child aged under 19.
+Households can access up to 2 awards in a 12-month period.
+Payments are £65 per household plus an extra £15 for each partner or spouse, and each dependent child.

 How to apply

-Residents can apply to receive support from the Derbyshire Discretionary Fund by phone, tel: 01629 533399.
+You can apply to receive support from the DDF by calling telephone: 01629 533399.

 The assessor will need to know: